Safeguarding for Visitors

 Leamington Community Primary School is committed to safeguarding children and promoting children’s welfare and expects all staff, governors, volunteers and visitors to share this commitment and maintain a vigilant and safe environment.
 It is our willingness to work in a safe manner and challenge inappropriate behaviour that underpins this commitment.

-By signing in and out of the visitors’ book you are agreeing to follow the advice within this leaflet.
+By signing in and out at the office, you are agreeing to follow the advice within this page.
 All visitors must wear the visitor’s badge provided by reception.
 An adult without a badge will be accompanied to the school’s reception to confirm they have signed in.

 Visitors must be accompanied at all times by a member of the school staff.